 He supposedly read the Bible before he turned four and taught himself Latin by the age of six.
 He graduated from Yale at 17.

 Joshua Kendall described what happened next in The Forgotten Founding Father: Noah Webster’s Obsession and the Creation of an American Culture.

 …[H]e suddenly became concerned that too much food was dulling his mind.
 He began to reduce his intake to twelve mouthfuls at each meal; after six months of this experiment, he upped the ante, cutting out all meat and eating only vegetables–primarily potatoes.

 By the summer of 1774, Timothy Dwight weighed 95 pounds, and his father took him home to die in Northampton.
-A doctor ordered him to avoid all study and to drink a bottle of Madeira wine every day.
+A doctor then ordered him to avoid all study and to drink a bottle of Madeira wine every day.
 He slowly returned to health after a few months.

 Dwight went into the ministry and eventually served as president of Yale College.
 He belonged to the leadership of the Second Great Awakening.

 Today Yale has a room unironically named the Timothy Dwight Dining Room.